-The financial statements of Prime Cable of Alaska, L.P. as of December 31, 1995 and 1994 and for each of the two years in the period ended December 31, 1995, and the combined financial statements of the Alaskan Cable Network as of December 31, 1995 and 1994 and for each of the three years in the period ended December 31, 1995, appearing in this Prospectus and in the Registration Statement, have been audited by Ernst & Young LLP, independent auditors, as set forth in their reports thereon appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.
+The financial statements of Prime Cable of Alaska, L.P. at December 31, 1995 and 1994 and for each of the two years in the period ended December 31, 1995, and the combined financial statements of the

+Alaskan Cable Network at December 31, 1995 and 1994 and for each of the three years in the period ended December 31, 1995, appearing in this Prospectus and Registration Statement, have been audited by Ernst & Young LLP, independent auditors, as set forth in their reports thereon appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.